 It's best to have a big canvas to work with, and then scale it down later.

-- Fill the background with a desired color or image.
+- Fill the background with a desired image.

 - Make a new layer.
 Then use the elliptical tool to draw something like the semi-circle shown on both examples below.
 (See the previous tutorial for steps in doing this.)

 - Type a few text items on the semi-circle.

 - Find your first picture.
 Paste it into your files.

 - If you already have the picture saved, choose FILE/Place Embedded.
 Then go to the Layers palette and right-click on the layer in order to choose Rasterize Layer.